1) (adj) Where the edges of a flag are cut into repeated semi-circular shapes

 The term for an oriental sword with a single-edged curved blade and plain cross guard, whose blade is

-often seen widening from hilt to tip but see ‘sabre’ and its following note.
+often seen widening from hilt to tip but see sabre and its

 Flag of Juba, South Sudan;